-- 5. Tilt the upright forward until the forks are level and flat on the floor. - 6.
+- 5. Tilt the forks forward until they are level and flat on the floor. - 6.
 Turn the key switch to the OFF position. - 7.
-Block the wheels if the truck must be left on an incline or you have any doubt about the truck moving from a safe position.
+Block the wheels if the truck must be left on an incline or you have any doubt about the truck moving from a safe position. - 8.
+Unplug the battery.